RaresSeresanu/Carturesti-Project_Repo/Jira_Project.md

 <h4> 1.1.2.
 Entry Criteria Defined </h4>

-The Entry Criteria, that i've defined in my project were at Test Planning: The Project Requirements, Scope Defined, Test Strategy Developed; Test Design: Test
+The Entry Criteria, that i've defined in my project were at Test Planning: The Project Requirements, Scope Defined, Test Strategy Developed;/ Test Design: Test
-Plan Aprroved, Requirements Analyzed, Test Data Prepared; Test Execution: Test Cases Developed and approved, Test data Prepared, Test Execution Complete, Test
+Plan Aprroved, Requirements Analyzed, Test Data Prepared;/ Test Execution: Test Cases Developed and approved, Test data Prepared, Test Execution Complete, Test
-Results and Metrics Recorded; Test Closure: Test Execution Completed, All Defects Fixed, Test Results and Metrics Reviewed.
+Results and Metrics Recorded;/ Test Closure: Test Execution Completed, All Defects Fixed, Test Results and Metrics Reviewed./

 <h4> 1.1.3.
 Exit Criteria Defined </h4>

-The Exit Criteria, that I've defined in my project were at Test Planing: Test Plan Approved,Resource Allocation Finalized, Test Paln Document Finalized; Test
+The Exit Criteria, that I've defined in my project were at Test Planing: Test Plan Approved,Resource Allocation Finalized, Test Paln Document Finalized;/ Test
-Design:  Test Cases Developed and Approved, Test Cases Reviewd and Approved, Test Design Document Finalized; Test Execution: Test Execution Completed, Defects
+Design:  Test Cases Developed and Approved, Test Cases Reviewd and Approved, Test Design Document Finalized;/ Test Execution: Test Execution Completed, Defects
-Logged, Test Results and Metrics Recorded; Test Closure: Test Closure Report Prepared and Approved, Lessons Learned Documented.
+Logged, Test Results and Metrics Recorded;/ Test Closure: Test Closure Report Prepared and Approved, Lessons Learned Documented./

 <h4> 1.1.4.
 Test Scope </h4>

 <h5> Tests in scope: </h5>

-The tests to be carried out are test cases aimed at the functionality of the components of the Carturesti.ro Website.
-The First Test Case will be on the valid credentials that user is using to Sing In on the website, i order to make an order and proceed to paymenth and delivery actions.The Second test will be about the
+The tests to be carried out are test cases aimed at the functionality of the components of the Carturesti.ro Website./ The First Test Case will be on the valid credentials that user is using to Sing In on the website, i order to make an order and proceed to paymenth and delivery actions./The Second test will be about the
-Search Bar that the user uses when searching for the desired product.The Third Test will be on The Product Button that the users is using on selecting a Specific
+Search Bar that the user uses when searching for the desired product./The Third Test will be on The Product Button that the users is using on selecting a Specific
-Category.
-The Fourth Test will be about The Language Button that the user is using to select The Language in the Display.
-The Fifth Test will be on the Cart
+Category./ The Fourth Test will be about The Language Button that the user is using to select The Language in the Display./ The Fifth Test will be on the Cart
-Functionality and will test how the user can add a Selected Product to Cart Page, by using the Cart Button.
-The Sixth Test will be about the Assistance
+Functionality and will test how the user can add a Selected Product to Cart Page, by using the Cart Button. /The Sixth Test will be about the Assistance
-Functionality and will test how the user can access Assistance Page, by clicking on the Question Button.
-The Seventh Test will be about the Assistance Service
+Functionality and will test how the user can access Assistance Page, by clicking on the Question Button. /The Seventh Test will be about the Assistance Service
-Functionality and will test how the user can contact the Assistance Service, by clicking on the Message Button.
-The Eighth Test will be about the Subscription
+Functionality and will test how the user can contact the Assistance Service, by clicking on the Message Button. /The Eighth Test will be about the Subscription
 Functionality and will test how the user can get a Subscription on the Carturesti.ro website, by scrooling down on the Main Page and clicking on the Subscription
-Button.
-The Ninth Test will be about Gift Voucher Functionality and will test how the user can get a Gift Voucher, by scrooling down on the Main Page and clicking on the OrderNow!Button.
-The Tenth Test will be about The Newsletter Functionality and will test how a user can get by scrooling down on the Main Page, filling the
+Button. /The Ninth Test will be about Gift Voucher Functionality and will test how the user can get a Gift Voucher, by scrooling down on the Main Page and clicking on the OrderNow!Button. /The Tenth Test will be about The Newsletter Functionality and will test how a user can get by scrooling down on the Main Page, filling the
 DataForm and clicking on the Subscription Button.

 <h5>  Tests not in scope: </h5>